kk3844/wyzebridge/README.md

 1. Install telnetd: `sudo apt install telnetd`
 1. Enable telnetd at boot: `sudo systemctl enable openbsd-inetd`
 1. Copy `hubitat.py` to `/home/pi/WyzeSensePy-master`.
 This is the default location of WyzeSensePy and due to application dependencies, I am only able to get it to run from this location.
 This is essentially a slimmed down version of sample.py that only outputs the sensor data.
 It is what the Wyze Telnet Link watches for sensor readings.
+1. Go to Hubitat and create a new Wyze Telnet Link device.
+You can call it whatever you'd like, for the sake of this demo I'll keep the default name.
+1. Enter in the following information:
+	1. IP address - this is the IP address of your Raspberry Pi
+	1. Telnet Port - leave this at the default of 23 unless you've changed it
+	1. Telnet Username - this is the username of the user that runs WyzeSensePy, by default it is 'pi'
+	1. Telnet Password - this is the password of the user that runs WyzeSensePy
+	1. Path to hubitat.py - set this to `/home/pi/WyzeSensePy-master` unless you've modified the code.
+1. Click Save Preferences.

+## Connecting the WyzeSense USB Hub

+1. Start a telnet session by clicking Connect Telnet and wait until TelnetSession is `Connected` on the right.
+1. Next, click the Start Bridge button.
+Wait until WyzeHubUSB is `Connected` on the right.

+Sometimes the Start Bridge portion gives weird errors -- simply try it again.
+I've yet to figure out why Python fails to start the application once in a while.
+You'll see the hub serial, mac, etc in the logs if all is well.

 ## Setting up the bridge